-Let’s start with the big-time tax consequences.
+Let’s start with the big-time tax consequences of distinguishing between these two classifications.

 ·